Contact Us Today (424) 372-3112

 • without their consent.

-As you can see, PC 261 rape charges can be filed in a situation when the unlawful act was accomplished NOT just by use of force, but also when someone used duress, fear or arm or retaliation, threats, or fraud.
+As you can see, PC 261 rape charges can be filed in a situation when the unlawful act was accomplished NOT just by the use of force but also when someone used duress, fear or arm or retaliation, threats, or fraud.

-Our Los Angeles criminal defense lawyers are providing a detailed overview below for California's rape laws.
+Our Los Angeles criminal defense lawyers are providing a detailed overview below of California's rape laws.

 Definition of Rape Under Penal Code 261 PC

-In California, the felony sex crime of rape if defined under Penal Code 261 PC:
+In California, the felony sex crime of rape is defined under Penal Code 261 PC:

 • “Rape is an act of sexual intercourse accomplished with a person who is not the spouse of the perpetrator, under certain circumstances.”